 Globally, immunization prevents 2-3 million deaths each year.
 The World Health Organization (WHO) estimates that the remaining under-5 deaths — approximately 1.5 million deaths annually — could be prevented with existing vaccines.
 Success in reducing vaccine-preventable mortality has been dramatic, but it cannot be taken for granted.

-- Provides the foundation for timely vaccination;
+- Provided the foundation for timely vaccination;

-- Supports and sustains new vaccine introduction;
+- Supported and sustains new vaccine introduction;

-- Advances other health interventions.
+- Advanced other health interventions.